lmorg/murex/docs/types/jsonl.md

 >       }
 >     }

-...however in _murex_'s case, only single line concatenated JSON files (example 1) are supported; and that is only supported to cover some edge cases when writing JSON lines and a new line character isn't included.
+...however in Murex's case, only single line concatenated JSON files (example 1) are supported; and that is only supported to cover some edge cases when writing JSON lines and a new line character isn't included.
 The primary example might be when generating JSON lines from inside a `for` loop.